Porylive/porylive/README.md

 ### Macro Configuration

 Porylive uses `porylive_macro_data.json` to understand how to handle script macros that reference addresses.
-If you've created custom macros or encounter address resolution issues, you may need to add entries to this file.
+If you've created custom macros, you may need to add entries to this file.

 ## Contributing

 ### Adding Macro Support

-If you're game is crashing while running a script, a macro has likely not yet been added to `porylive_macro_data.json`.
+If your game is crashing while running a script, a macro has likely not yet been added to `porylive_macro_data.json`.

 #### Before submitting an issue:
-- **Build a regular rom** using `make`
+- Build a regular rom _without Porylive enabled_ using `make`
 - If the game still crashes, it's mostly likely a problem with your script, not Porylive.
-- If the game does not crash, it's likely a macro with an address dependency has not yet been added to `porylive_macro_data.json`.
+- If the game does not crash, it's likely that a macro with an address dependency has not yet been added to `porylive_macro_data.json`.
-  - Feel free to submit an issue with the script that crashes only with Porylive enabled.
+    - Please submit an issue that includes the script that only crashes while Porylive is enabled.

 #### Steps to add a macro:
-1. **Identify the macro** and which command accepts an address (should always be a `.4byte` command)
+1. **Identify the macro** that requires an address (should always be a `.4byte`)
     - A macro that does not require an address does not need to be added.
-1. **Add an entry** to `tools/porylive/porylive_macro_data.json` under the correct file name
+2. **Add an entry** to `tools/porylive/porylive_macro_data.json` under the correct file name
-1. **Specify the parameter handling**:
+3. **Specify the parameter handling**:
     - `"type": "dynamic"` - Auto-detect based on content _(you can usually try this one first)_
         - If the macro invokes another macro, you can also manually figure out the offset by counting the number of bytes.
     - `"type": "address"` - Always uses a direct address from pokeemerald.map
     - `"type": "macro"` - The macro invokes another macro which uses an address.
 Use this only if a param is not passed to the nested macro.
-1. **Specify the params** for the macro.
+4. **Specify the params** for the macro.
     - `"index"` - The argument index in the macro
         - For example, `ptr2` is index 1 for `.macro choosetwoturnanim ptr1:req, ptr2:req`
     - `"offset"` - The offset of the param in the macro
         - For example, `ptr2` is offset 5 for `choosetwoturnanim` because a `.byte` and `.4byte` preceed it.

 Example macro and entry:
 ```asm